-Japanese Wagyu Beef – Inspirational Recipes for Round Cuts –
+Japanese Wagyu Beef – Inspirational Recipes for Chuck Roll & Shoulder Clod Cuts

-Feature 20 Amazing Chefs in the Los Angeles, San Francisco and New York City areas
+Feature 15 Amazing Chefs in the Los Angeles, San Francisco and New York City Areas

 In Japan, Wagyu beef has different applications depending on the cut or parts used.
 Many international consumers and chefs may opt for high-grade loin cuts by default, but more uncommon and affordable cuts of Wagyu also have unique potential.

-In this recipe book, we will introduce Japanese Wagyu beef round cuts and detail their uses and appeal.
-This book features different chefs with profoundly different approaches to Japanese Wagyu round cuts.
+In this recipe book, we will introduce Japanese Wagyu beef chuck roll and shoulder clod cuts, and detail their uses and appeal.
+This book features different chefs with profoundly different approaches to Japanese Wagyu beef chuck roll and shoulder clod cuts.
 We hope it gives you fresh ideas that could start the next Wagyu sensation!